 - A. Biological Evolution: understand the fossil record, the idea of biological evolution, and different ideas for how it works. - 1.
 Describe in general terms how radioactive dating of fossils is done.
 How is it used to assign ages to fossils? - 2.
 Distinguish between prokaryotes and eukaryotes and between heterotrophs and autotrophs.
 What are the traditional 5 kingdoms of life?
 Describe the 3 domains of life and why that new level above the kingdom was needed. - 3.
 On a scale of hundreds of millions to billions of years, cite 7 or 8 important events in the fossil record of life on Earth, along with the time that they occurred. - 4.
 Explain how evolution occurs.
 Your answer should explain random, inheritable variations and natural selection.
-Explain the roles of both heredity and environment. - 5.
+Explain the roles of both heredity and environment.
+Explain the concept of a fitness landscape. - 5.
 How is sexual reproduction important in evolution? - 6.
 Distinguish between gradualism and punctuated equilibrium. - 7.
 Describe the different interpretations of the Burgess Shale by Gould and by Conway Morris in the context of whether evolution tends to produce "higher" life forms.
 What do they mean by contingency and convergent evolution? - B. Evolution of Intelligence: understand what is meant by intelligence and how it has changed in the process of evolution; understand the evolution leading to H. sapiens. - 1.
 Define intelligence.
 In your own words, explain the graph that plots the number of bits of information versus time in the past.
 What criticisms could we make of this graph? - 2.
 On a scale of millions of years, combine the information on the evolution of our class, order, family, genus, and species from the tables on various pages in the book.
-Give times, fossils, and characteristics (about 8 entries). - 3.
-Describe primate evolution from the late Cretaceous period up until 6 million years ago.
+Give times, fossils, and characteristics (about 8 entries).

-- 4. Describe hominid evolution from 6 Myr ago until the present time.
-Be able to draw a family tree and indicate gradualist and punctuated-equilibrium interpretations. - 5.
+- 3. Describe primate evolution from the late Cretaceous period up until 6 million years ago. - 4.
+Describe hominid evolution from 6 Myr ago until the present time.
+Explain the separate lines leading to bigger brains and bigger teeth, mentioning a few key fossils or species.
+Discuss some ideas for what factors drove the selection for large brains in the line leading to H. sapiens.
+What are some factors working against big brains? - 5.
 What are the possible implications of the fact that it took over 4 billion years for life on Earth to evolve to human level intelligence? - 6.
 Describe recent information on human evolution coming from comparisons of the human and chimpanzee genomes.
-Discuss some possible explanations for the rapid increase in brain size in the human line. - 7.
+Explain what mitochondrial DNA is and its role in tracing human migrations. - 7.
 Review the arguments by Ward and Brownlee in their book Rare Earth, that complex, intelligent life has much more stringent environmental requirements.
 Explain the Galactic Habitable Zone.
 Why might intelligent life be rare in regions close to the center of our Galaxy? - 8.
 How does evidence of intelligence in other species affect your thinking about fi? - 9.
 All of the material in chapter 6 addresses the Drake Equation factor, fi.
 Select your value for fi and give your arguments in favor of it.
 Be sure to consider arguments for and against your choice.

-Warning: Do not confuse this factor with $f{\ell}$ , which is given at this point, nor $f{c}$ , which is yet to come.
+Warning: Do not confuse this factor with $f{\ell}$ , which is given at this point, nor $f_c$ , which is yet to come.